laxertu/eric-redis-queues/README.md

 Redis support for eric-sse

-A queue here is a Redis key value where key is listener id and value is a list of Jsons with messages information.
+A queue here is a Redis key value, where key is listener id and value is a list of Json data with messages information.

 Example of usage::